missionpinball/mpf-docs/docs/hardware/index.md

 Here's a list of all the different types of control systems and hardware that MPF currently supports.
-If there's a type of hardware you'd like us to support that you don't see on this list, please [post a message to the MPF Users Google Group](https://groups.google.com/forum/#!forum/mpf-users) and we'll go from there.
+If there's a type of hardware you'd like us to support that you don't see on this list, you can add it!
+Reach out in the [forum](../community/index.md) if you need help.

 ### Primary control systems